icann/lgr-django/README.md

   * `lgr_editor` contains the code related to the LGR web-editor.
   * `lgr_validator` contains the code related the label validation module.
   * `lgr_tools` contains the code related to all utilities: testing LGR and label sets, LGR comparisons, etc.
-  * `lgr_renderer` contains the code and templates used to generate the static exports of the LGR (HTML only for now).
 * `lgr_auth` contains the authentication part that is used by some apps.
 * `lgr_basic` contains the code related to the simple LGR interface.
 * `lgr_models` contains common models for other applications.